sema-byte/Ecopal/README.md

+## ⚠️ Important Note for Judges

+Due to API usage limits during development and testing, the live demo may show limited real-time responses.
+However, the complete technical implementation is available in the code, and a [demonstration video](#) shows all features functioning with live API responses.
+The platform is fully functional when API credits are available, as evidenced by the comprehensive Perplexity integration in the codebase.

 # 🌿 Ecopal Nature Explorer

 An interactive wellness platform that promotes child development through AI-powered nature education, combating screen addiction and supporting healthy learning habits for children aged 4-12.